jonprindiville/img-jonprovolone-ca/README.md

 TODO
 ----
-- Pull date from EXIF/filesystem if not in JSON
+- Pull image date from EXIF/filesystem if not in JSON
 - Sort images by something
 - Thumbnail caching to play nice with HTTP caching
+- Describe this
+- posts/ handling

 Installation
 ------------